Reflinders/Relib/README.md

 ```

 ## Buttons
 Buttons are more complex than Embeds, but still fairly simple.
-The only property it has is Title; and it has one signal referenced as Activated, which fires when the button is pressed.
+The only argument property it has is Title; and it has one signal referenced as Activated, which fires when the button is pressed.

 ```lua
 local Arguments = {